phthom/IBMCloudPrivate/3-KubernetesLab.md

  `kubectl get nodes`

-If you get an error message like "error: You must be logged in to the server (Unauthorized)", then you must copy and past the 5 lines (see the first lab on installation).

-### 2. Look at your /etc/hosts so that you can resolve the master node
+If you get an error, execute the following script that we created in the installation lab :

+`~/connect2icp.sh`

+### 2.Modify your hosts file on your laptop

-On your machine (your laptop or your desktop), modify your /etc/hosts so that you can access the master:
+On your machine (your laptop or your desktop), modify your **hosts** file so that you can access the master:

-  `nano /etc/hosts`
+Edit the hosts file and add the following line at the end (replace the ipaddress with yours) :
 ```
     ...
-    192.168.225.132	mycluster.icp
+    111.222.333.444	mycluster.icp
-    ...
 ```